Skip to content

 To address this threat, the field of Post-Quantum Cryptography (PQC) emerged.
 PQC refers to cryptographic algorithms that are designed to remain secure even in the presence of these CRQCs.
 Unlike traditional cryptography, which relies on mathematical problems that can be broken down by quantum computers, PQC relies on mathematical problems that are believed to remain difficult for both classical and quantum computers to solve, while still being implementable on classical computing systems with certain computational and implementation requirements.

 Research into quantum-resistant cryptography has been ongoing for decades, but the effort intensified when the National Institute of Standards and Technology (NIST) launched its PQC Standardization Project in 2016.
 After several evaluation rounds involving researchers from around the world, NIST selected a set of algorithms for standardization.
-One of the main algorithms chosen for key encapsulation is CRYSTALS‑Kyber, which was later standardized as Module-Lattice-based Key Encapsulation Mechanism (ML‑KEM).
-In addition to key encapsulation mechanisms, PQC also includes digital signature algorithms for authentication and integrity, such as ML-DSA (CRYSTALS-Dilithium), FN-DSA (FALCON), and SLH-DSA (SPHINCS+).
+One of the main algorithms chosen for key encapsulation is CRYSTALS‑Kyber, which was later standardized as Module-Lattice-based Key Encapsulation Mechanism (ML‑KEM) under FIPS 203.
+In addition to key encapsulation mechanisms, PQC also includes digital signature algorithms for authentication and integrity, such as ML-DSA (CRYSTALS-Dilithium, FIPS 204), SLH-DSA (SPHINCS+, FIPS 205), and FN-DSA (FALCON), which is still moving through NIST’s draft review as FIPS 206 as of mid-2026 and is not yet finalized.

 Why is PQC Necessary?